Looking after a pregnant cat

 If you have a cat that has just given birth to some cute little kittens, you should be extra careful to make sure that she receives sufficient nutrition, modifying her diet somewhat.
 During pregnancy you will already have taken certain precautions to ensure your cat was healthy and well fed, to ensure that her young are strong and have plenty of milk.
 To give the care that your cat deserves and to make sure that she is strong enough to feed her young, we at OneHowTo.com will give you pointers on how to feed your cat after giving birth.

-You may also be interested in: How to help my cat give birth
+You may also be interested in: What to Feed a Malnourished Cat

 Steps to follow: